Combinatorial Data Augmentation: A Key Enabler to Bridge Geometry- and Data-Driven WiFi Positioning: Introduction

 It is noteworthy that most DP algorithms mentioned above are built on the principle of supervised learning, requiring the label of every training data sample.
-As exemplified in annotating an LoS or NLOS propagation for their identification and the location's coordinates for every fingerprint, data labeling is a time-consuming and labor-intensive campaign.
-Crowdsourcing is a new idea to relieve such burdens by allowing common users to participate in labeling their measurements \cite{Wang2016}.
-On the other hand, the crowdsourced data label incurs uncertainties, limiting the DP algorithm's accuracy and reliability due to noisy data labels.
+As exemplified in annotating an LoS or NLoS propagation for their identification and the location's coordinates for every fingerprint, data labeling is a time-consuming and labor-intensive campaign.
+Crowdsourcing is a new idea to relieve such burdens by allowing ordinary users to participate in labeling their measurements \cite{Wang2016}.
+On the other hand, the crowdsourced data label accompanies an unpredictable error, limiting the DP algorithm's accuracy and reliability due to noisy data labels.

+A few works in the literature incorporate geometry information into DP to generate labeled data samples.
+In \cite{Caso2015}, a multi-wall multi-floor propagation model is calibrated using prior knowledge of the indoor environment to generate many virtual fingerprints at unmeasured locations.
+In \cite{Renaudin2018}, a ray-tracing simulation is used to generate data samples by constructing the indoor environment of the concerned area according to the given floor map.
+In \cite{Silva2022}, \emph{support vector regression} (SVR)-based data augmentation algorithm is designed by exploiting the obstacle information at the concerned location.
+On the other hand, the above works' operation relies on the concerned environment's prior information, e.g., floor map and obstacle locations, which are difficult to be obtained, especially when arriving at a new site.